fsm6wv/HW1workaround/README.md

 ## Contributions

-List the primary contributions of each author.
+List the primary con~/Library/Application Support/JetBrains/<product><version>tributions of each author.
 It is recommended to update this with your contributions after each coding session.:

 ### [Eric Sheetz]